-In a high technology and competitive environment with increasing customer demands, it has become even more important to target the right customers with the right offering at the right time.
-An increasing number of companies have begun to work with targeted promotions to individuals, however the gained insights about customers tend to be disconnected from both strategic and tactical work, resulting in poor and conflicting marking.
+In a high-technology and competitive environment with increasing customer demands, it has become even more important to target the right customers with the right offering at the right time.
+An increasing number of companies have begun to work with targeted promotions to individuals, however the gained insights about customers tend to be disconnected from both strategic and tactical work, resulting in poor and conflicting marketing.
 Clearly, there is a gap that needs to be bridged!

 The incompleteness of pre-defined segments